syatheen/NIDIS/nidis/model/nclimgrid/spatial_resolution/README.txt

 -> QuickDRI/InfoArraysForPrcntl_ClimGrid.py : 69: 'QuickDRI'
      Note that this QuickDRI/InfoArraysForPrcntl_ClimGrid.py is still the initial code structure, I have to change this to final structure.

+-> ESIs/InfoArrays_gdalWarp_ClimGrid1D_V2.py : 70: 'ESI_4wk',
+                                               71: 'ESI_12wk'
+     Note that this ESIs/InfoArrays_gdalWarp_ClimGrid1D_V2.py is the initial code structure, I have to change this to final structure.